PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 4. Processing the data!
 5. Sharing the data

+Steven Meisler's [BIDS workshop](https://www.stevenmeisler.com/bids_workshop/0_intro.html) provides a great tutorial covering the steps in the data cycle from BIDS curation to data processing.
-Each of these steps is detailed here:
+Each of these steps is detailed below:

 # Fetching Your Data
 {: .no_toc}